 I love Baronfig products.
 I’ve not exactly kept that a secret over the years.
 I’m also a fan of journaling.
 I wrote a letter to my future self a couple of years ago, and I still have a couple of years before I get to open it.
 Boy, do I wish this Baronfig product was available when I wrote that letter.
 I suppose I’ll have to use it for even more future versions of myself!

 Simple, elegant, portable, brilliant.
 All of these words can be applied to Analog.
 Jeff Sheldon of Ugmonk has built something special with Analog.
-We even talk about it on The Productivityist Podcast.
+We even talk about it on my podcast.
 If you’ve got an analog productivity nerd in your life, then Analog is a gift worth giving them.

 I had a chance to test drive the original Freewrite and decided to purchase the Freewrite Traveler because of its small footprint, portability, and e-ink display so that I can write without eye strain on my back deck.
 Sure, you can use an iPad for writing if you want (I still do occasionally), but I’m a fan of devices that do one thing well.
 The Freewrite does writing really well.